ovh/docs/pages/platform/kubernetes-k8s/managing-nodes/guide.en-ie.md

 Fill the fields to create a new node pool.

 > [!warning]
-> The **name of node pool** field, should be in lowercase and the “_” or “.” characters are not allowed.
-Moreover, you cannot start the node pool name with a number.
+> The **name of node pool** should be in lowercase.
+The “_” and “.” characters are not allowed.
+The node pool name cannot begin with a number.

 The subsequent node pool configuration steps are described in [Creating a cluster](../creating-a-cluster/).